Valuation Guide

 Total 2 minus Total 1.
 The combined value rises after extension because a long-leasehold flat is worth more than a short-leasehold flat plus the freeholder's interest added separately.
 The difference is the marriage value.

-The leaseholder pays 50 per cent of this figure to the freeholder, on top of the basic extension premium (which compensates the freeholder for the ground rent they lose and the longer wait for reversion).
-The other 50 per cent of the marriage value sits with the leaseholder, expressed as the uplift in the value of their extended lease.
+The leaseholder pays 50 percent of this figure to the freeholder, on top of the basic extension premium (which compensates the freeholder for the ground rent they lose and the longer wait for reversion).
+The other 50 percent of the marriage value sits with the leaseholder, expressed as the uplift in the value of their extended lease.

 What drives the size of the marriage value